wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

 Most keyboards come with black plastic cases and a matte finish.
 You might also find some in white plastic, or even aluminum.
-You should pick whichever material you think will look nicest on your desk, but note that if the keys are mounted directly on metal with no plastic in-between, you can have a slight metallic clang when fully pressing a key.
+You should pick whichever material you think will look nicest on your desk, but note that if the keys are mounted directly on metal with no plastic, you can have a slight metallic clang when fully pressing a key.

 <figure>
   <img src="/img/keyboards/led.jpg" alt="">